 Oranga Marae will enable marae to access funding from both Te Puni Kōkiri and Lottery sources through one process.
 Marae will be supported through the new process with engagement from regional advisors.

-More information will be available in February 2018 when the fund will be announced.
+More information will be available when the fund is announced.

 Ministry for Culture and Heritage